-There are currently 6 full-time contract faculty, one on tenure track, one on pre-retirement reduced workload starting fall 2015.
-Only two faculty members will be below the age of 55.
-At least one faculty member is expected to retire within the next 5 years.
+There are currently 7 full-time contract faculty, two on tenure tracks, one on pre-retirement reduced workload that started fall 2015.
+Only three faculty members will be below the age of 55.
+At least one faculty member is expected to retire within the next 3 years.